near/NEPs/0264-promise_gas_ratio.md

 ### SDK changes

-This protocol change will allow cross-contract calls to provide a fixed amount of gas and/or adjust the ratio of unused gas to use.
-If neither is provided, it will default to using a ratio of 1 for each and no static amount of gas.
-If no function modifies this ratio, the runtime will split the unused gas evenly among all function calls.
+This protocol change will allow cross-contract calls to provide a fixed amount of gas and/or adjust the weight of unused gas to use.
+If neither is provided, it will default to using a weight of 1 for each and no static amount of gas.
+If no function modifies this weight, the runtime will split the unused gas evenly among all function calls.

 Currently, the API for a cross-contract call looks like:
 ```rust